+We’ve been to many different European countries, but a good road trip through Spain was still on our list.
 As we slowly move closer to home we also start to think about what our future will bring.
-We’ve always had the dream of starting a cozy bed and breakfast somewhere other than the Netherlands and and we want to make a road trip through Spain to see if we find that extraordinary spot for our fantastic plans…
+We’ve always had the idea of starting a cozy bed and breakfast somewhere and in this road trip through Spain we want to see if we can find that extraordinary spot for our fantastic plans…

 From Cancún we fly to Brussels with Tui Fly for only €149 per person.
 From Brussels we’ve booked two tickets with Ryan Air for only €25 each to the supposedly wonderful city Sevilla in the center of the Andalucian hills of Spain.
 The weather is fantastic for this time of year, no shorts just yet but definitely t-shirts weather!